![]() |

 Nucleophilic Addition

-is an electron rich species that will react with an electron poor species (here
+A nucleophile, Nu-, is an electron rich species that will react with an electron poor species (here the C=O)There are three fundamental events in a nucleophilic addition reaction:

 An addition implies that two systems combine to a single entity.